DynamoDB Streams and AWS Lambda Triggers

-Amazon DynamoDB is integrated with AWS Lambda, so that you can create triggers—pieces of code that quickly and automatically respond to events in DynamoDB Streams.
+Amazon DynamoDB is integrated with AWS Lambda so that you can create triggers—pieces of code that automatically respond to events in DynamoDB Streams.
 With triggers, you can build applications that react to data modifications in DynamoDB tables.

 If you enable DynamoDB Streams on a table, you can associate the stream ARN with a Lambda function that you write.
 Immediately after an item in the table is modified, a new record appears in the table's stream.
 AWS Lambda polls the stream and invokes your Lambda function synchronously when it detects new stream records.

-The Lambda function can perform any actions that you specify, such as sending a notification or
+The Lambda function can perform any actions you specify, such as sending a notification or

 initiating a workflow.
 For example, you can write a Lambda function to simply copy each

 stream record to persistent storage, such as Amazon Simple Storage Service (Amazon S3), to create a permanent audit

 trail of write activity in your table.
 Or suppose you have a mobile gaming app that writes

 GameScores table.
 Whenever the

 GameScores table is updated, a corresponding stream record is written to